 Thinking about renewable fuels or recharging systems?
 We can help.
 Financial modeling & project planning.
 Carbon/Cost trade-off analysis, distributed energy resource (DERs) analysis & integration planning.

-Renewable fuels from local and regional resources.
+Clean, renewable fuels from local and regional resources.
 Complete project development and commissioning.
-Systems to convert solar and wind power to gas and fuels projects utilizing municipal, agricultural, food, and forest waste.
+Systems to convert solar and wind power to gas and for liquid fuels from municipal, agricultural, food, and forest waste.

 FC powered heavy transit, warehouse & port equipment sales & support:

 Ocean and land based plastic waste and other municipal solid waste (MSW) is a massive problem for all countries and people.
 We waste more fuel and further pollute the air to collect & transport it, often over long distance.
 On arrival it overwhelmingly continues to contribute to air and water pollution; rotting and releasing green house gases and odor for years.
 What's more, there is an ever greater recognition that affordable oil prices are unlikely to persist and would rise precipitously with any hint of disruption.